ssbandjl/dpdk/doc/guides/prog_guide/mempool_lib.rst

 .. figure:: img/mempool.*

-   A mempool in Memory with its Associated Ring
+   A mempool in Memory with its Associated Ring 内存中的内存池及其关联环

 Alternatively to the internal default per-lcore local cache, an application can create and manage external caches through the ``rte_mempool_cache_create()``, ``rte_mempool_cache_free()`` and ``rte_mempool_cache_flush()`` calls.
 These user-owned caches can be explicitly passed to ``rte_mempool_generic_put()`` and ``rte_mempool_generic_get()``.